-Limit setting and discipline are two topics that are often brought up by parents during our parenting class discussions.
+Limit setting and discipline are two topics that are frequently discussed by parents in our RIE parenting classes.

-Be positive about child’s intention to explore and clear about your limits:
+Be positive about your child’s intention to explore and clear about your limits:

 - State: “I will not let you…” or “I don’t want you to …..” or “I am not ok with ….”
 Or “I’m not done…” Show with your body language and follow through.
 Remain calm.
 Be consistent and confident.